home | about us

 Acts is the only book of New Testament history.
 With the exception of the book of Revelation, the rest of the books we will cover, both this week and next, fit into the time frame that is recorded in the book of Acts, a span of only about 35-40 years.

 The next 13 books we’ll cover are all letters from Paul.
-We’ll cover 7 of those 13 tonight.
+We’ll cover 7 of the 13 tonight.
 In general, the title given to a book is who it was written to.
 Most of the names are cities.
 Some are people.
 It’s usually pretty easy to tell which is which.
-The first letter from Paul is to the Romans
+The first letter from Paul is to the Romans.

 LETTERS